Sleeping car: India

 A major portion of passenger cars in India are sleeper/couchette cars.
 With railways as one of the primary mode of passenger transport, sleeper cars vary from economical to First Class AC (air conditioned).
 Most Indian trains come in combinations of first class A/C and non-A/C private sleeper cars with doors, and A/C 3-tier or 2-tier couchette arrangements.

 Japan

-Japan once had many sleeping car trains, but most have been abolished because of the development of air travel, overnight bus services and high-speed rail.
+Japan used to have many sleeper trains, but most of these routes have been removed because of the development of air travel, overnight bus services and high-speed rail.
 As of May 2016, sleeper car trains of regular service in Japan are as follows: